top of page

 In the event of traffic offences including but not limited to careless driving, dangerous driving, reckless driving, alcohol and drug related offences, or travelling in excess of the posted speed limit, the Club does not accept any liability whatsoever including, but not limited to, consequential losses.

 The Club has a zero-tolerance policy towards speeding when driving in an official capacity.
-Infringements for speeds in excess of 10km/hour above the posted speed limit are the sole responsibility of the driver and will immediately debar them from driving on further club trips.
+Infringements for speeds in excess of the posted speed limit are the sole responsibility of the driver and will immediately debar them from driving on further club trips.
 Debarment from driving can be repealed by the committee if there are reasonable grounds to do so.

 • 1.8) Insurance / Accidents